The drilling programme awarded in March this year is now for eight fixed wells with eight optional wells.

 Following commencement of Deepsea Nordkapp for Aker BP on 13 May this year, this is the second new harsh environment semisubmersible added to our fleet in 2019, making a total fleet of six semisubmersible units operating in the North Sea.

-Odfjell Drilling Ltd. reports for the second quarter of 2019
+Odfjell Drilling Ltd. reports for the third quarter of 2019